qedseung/wordpress-theme/README.md

 ==Customization===
  * Much customization can be done here in the style section with a little knowlegde of html and css.
- * As of the creation of this theme front-page.ph and tempo.php only use these parallax background images.
+ * As of the creation of this theme front-page.php and tempo.php only use these parallax background images.
  * These backgrounds are available to any page, to change the background images you may either reference
  * one of the existing classes, change the image references by one of the existing classes, or make your
  * own class.
 Then you must make sure the html container reference your desired class.
+ * Many changes to the skeleton of the website can be made in front-page.php and header.php.